pbo-dpb/PEAT--OEDP/public/note_en.md

 To create this tool and the database underlying it, the PBO surveyed 68 large and medium sized departments from 2006-07 to 2018-19.
-In 2018-29, this represented 99.9 percent of FTEs employed by the Treasury Board and 93 percent of overall personnel spending.
+In 2018-29, this represented 99.9 percent of FTEs employed by the federal public service and 93 percent of overall personnel spending.

+For the purpose of this tool and its' accompanying report:
+1. Federal employees include all Canadian Forces and RCMP employees but exclude employees of non-agent Crown corporations.
-This tool excludes operating and personnel expenditures associated with future costs, accrual and other adjustments, consolidated Crown corporations and other entities, and consolidated specified purpose accounts.
+2. Operating and personnel expenditures exclude costs associated with future expenses, accrual and other adjustments, consolidated Crown corporations and other entities, and consolidated specified purpose accounts.

 ## Grouping by similarity

-To help users make relevant comparisons across departments, the PBO has developed a simple similarity score by calculating the Euclidian distance between each possible pairings of departments based on its’ number of FTEs, total expenditures, transfers-to-operating ratio, and its’ capital-to-operating ratio.
+To help users make relevant comparisons across departments, the PBO has developed a simple similarity score.
+To create the similarity score the Euclidian distance between each possible pairings of departments was calculated based on the number of FTEs, total expenditures, transfers-to-operating ratio, and its’ capital-to-operating ratio.
 Each factor was given equal weighting.
-On the [Compare, Similarity-Score](/#/en/compare-similarity--comparer-similarites) page when a department is selected the 4 departments with the combined greatest similarity (lowest distance) to the selected department are also displayed.
+When selecting a department on the [Compare, Similarity-Score](/#/en/compare-similarity--comparer-similarites) page the 4 departments with the combined greatest similarity (least distance) to the selected department are also displayed.

 ## Notes related to the treatment of specific departments: